Bayesian Calibration of Engine-out NOx Models for Engine-to-Engine Transferability: Experimental Setup

 \subsection{Data Generation}

 The experimental datasets used in this study were provided by Cummins Inc. and consist of measurements from four multi-pulse fueling diesel compression ignition engines.
+All engines belong to the Cummins B6.7L inline 6-cylinder diesel platform equipped with a high-pressure common rail fuel injection system, high-pressure EGR, and a VGT.
+The engines operate on ultra-low sulfur diesel fuel and are certified to EPA 2021 emissions standards.
+Key specifications of the engine are summarized in Table~\ref{tab:engine-specs}.
+The remaining sample engines share the same base architecture and emissions control configuration but exhibit engine-to-engine variability due to differences such as manufacturing imperfections and mechanical wear.

 For one of the engines, referred to as the ``nominal engine'', both training and validation datasets were available.
 The training data were carefully designed to span the full range of operating conditions, ensuring the developed model is robust across all feasible engine states.
+This nominal engine corresponds to the development engine in the test program with the most extensive instrumentation and complete coverage of the operating space.
+The remaining three engines, referred to as ``sample engines'', are distinct production units of the same B6.7L platform, tested with the same fueling strategy, aftertreatment configuration, and fuel type.
 For the remaining three engines, referred to as ``sample engines'', only validation datasets were provided.
 These validation datasets were collected under conditions that mirrored the NOx levels and duty cycles of the validation data from the nominal engine.
 Throughout this investigation, the experimental measurements serve as ground truth and provide the benchmark for model performance evaluation.